 In the past, the charitable deduction has allowed taxpayers who itemize to make a gift to their favorite charity and benefit from what amounts to a matching gift by the U.S. Treasury.
 Giving $5,000 to a charity has an effective cost of $3,250 for a family in the 35% marginal tax bracket.
 The charity receives the $5,000 and the donor gains a $5,000 tax deduction, a tax benefit of $1,750.
 The net result is that effectively the taxpayer donates $3,250 while the U.S. Treasury donates $1,750.

-The bill Congress passed just before Christmas, 2017, raises the standard deduction on tax returns for the tax year of 2018, 2019, and in the future to $12,000 for individuals and $24,000 for married couples (and even higher amounts for seniors).
+The bill Congress passed just before Christmas, 2017, raises the standard deduction on tax returns for the tax years of 2018, 2019, 2020 and 2021 (under a new administration, things can still change) to $12,000 for individuals and $24,000 for married couples (and even higher amounts for seniors).
 That will eliminate for many Americans the benefit of itemizing deductions for property taxes (also limited under the new act), mortgage interest and charitable giving.
 Most taxpayers will be better off taking the standard deduction as they would get no tax benefit and no deduction for charitable donations, including donations to their church.

 Among households in the $75,000 to $100,000 income range, some have estimated that only approximately 10 percent will gain any benefit from charitable deductions under the new law.
 Previously that was closer to one third of taxpayers.
 In other words, almost two-thirds of high dollar donors will lose the tax benefit of charitable donations.
 If you move to even higher income Americans, the change is almost as dramatic.
 In the income range of $100,000 to $200,000, the decrease of people itemizing is expected to be from the range of 50 percent all the way to below 20 percent.
 For more detail on these changes, see GOP tax law a one-two punch to charities — and American giving.

 But perhaps their faith is not that strong and their dedication to their church is waning.
-Not-for-profits, including churches, have significant concern that small and even moderate donors will cut back on or stop most giving because of the loss of a tax incentive.
-Unfortunately, unless their donors have a passion or conviction about their charitable purpose or are mature believers trusting wholly in God, the concerns of the charities and churches may be justified.
+Not-for-profits, including churches, had significant concern that small and even moderate donors would cut back on or stop most giving because of the loss of a tax incentive, at least once the impact was discovered.
+Charities knew that unless their donors have a passion or conviction about their charitable purpose or are mature believers trusting wholly in God, donations might stop or at least decrease.
+Experience has shown that concern was justified, at least to some degree.
 What we have seen is a decrease in charitable donations when they are adjusted for inflation.
-That decrease continues to cause concern among all charities.
+That decrease has accelerated post-pandemic, especially with so many facing inflation.

 So, how can most people still donate and get a tax benefit?